How to Become a Personal Trainer in 5 Simple Steps

 An accredited program, such as Fitness Mentors, NASM or ACE, means that it has been credentialed by the National Commission for Certifying Agencies (NCCA), National Board of Fitness Examiners (NBFE) or other top accrediting bodies.
 While there are other personal trainer program credentialing bodies, the NCCA is considered the gold standard.

 More importantly perhaps, NCCA-certified personal training programs are generally recognized at most health facilities, meaning if you go with one of these you are almost guaranteed a job at a corporate gym.

-Some of the most popular NCCA-certified personal trainer bodies include:
+Some of the most popular Accredited personal trainer bodies include: